 On August 4, 2009, the Finance Agency adopted a final rule establishing capital classifications and critical capital levels for the FHLBanks.
 The rule defines critical capital levels for the FHLBanks and establishes criteria for each of the following capital classifications identified in the Safety and Soundness Act, as amended by the Housing and Economic Recovery Act of 2008: adequately capitalized, undercapitalized, significantly undercapitalized and critically undercapitalized.
 An adequately capitalized FHLBank meets all existing risk-based and minimum capital requirements.
-An undercapitalized FHLBank does not meet one or more of its risk-based or minimum capital requirements, but nonetheless has total capital equal to or greater than 75 percent of all capital requirements.
-A significantly undercapitalized FHLBank does not have total capital equal to or greater than 75 percent of all capital requirements, but the FHLBank does have total capital greater than 2 percent of its total assets.
+An undercapitalized FHLBank does not meet one or more of its risk-based or minimum capital requirements, but nonetheless has total capital equal to or greater than 75 percent of all capital requirements, but the FHLBank does have total capital greater than 2 percent of its total assets.
 A critically undercapitalized FHLBank has total capital that is less than or equal to 2 percent of its total assets.
 The Bank has been classified as adequately capitalized since the rule became effective.